Dletta/superPeer/README.md

 ### Status

 This superNode works well.

-I have suppressed the latest version of Gun in `package.json` until a bug ([issue 769](https://github.com/amark/gun/issues/769)) preventing Express working is fixed.
-Mark tells me this should only take a few days.
-No big deal as the superNode is doing what it needs to do currently.
+Gun ([issue 769](https://github.com/amark/gun/issues/769)) is now fixed and so I have upgraded this repo's gun to the latest version.

 ### Misc